ccdc-opensource/on-site-webcsd/README.md

 On-Site WebCSD is currently only available to CCDC Research Partners and other invited groups.

+This readme contains information required for installation and updates of On-Site WebCSD.

+Additional information including user configuration and troubleshooting can be found in the wiki at https://github.com/ccdc-opensource/on-site-webcsd/wiki.

 This release is an Alpha release aimed at getting feedback on the installation and update process.

 This alpha release does not contain all the functionality currently provided in On-Site WebCSD.
 All functionality will be provided in the full release.